Stephen Smith, The man behind the name

 Stephen Smith was born in the United States and has lived in Switzerland since 1982.
 His musical path began at the Peabody Conservatory in Baltimore, Maryland.
 After finishing studies in organ, conducting and church music in the USA and Switzerland, he studied the baroque and renaissance repertoires intensively.
 He is particularly interested in historical performance practice and the relationships of early music to contemporary music, which he has explored in hundreds of concerts with the Ensemble Corund Lucerne and the Corund Baroque Orchestra, which he founded in 1993.

-Concerts with his ensembles and as a guest conductor have taken him to Spain, Germany, England, Latvia, Romania, Bermuda, the USA and throughout Switzerland.
+Concerts with his ensembles and as a guest conductor have taken him to Spain, Germany, England, Latvia, Romania, Bermuda, the USA, Canada in 2019 and throughout Switzerland.
 Smith also directs an ambitious music program at the historical St. Matthew’s Church in Lucerne and has been the artistic director of the Corund Concerts series for choral and early music in Lucerne for 25 years.
 As an innovative presenter of cross-over projects, he has enlivened the Swiss music scene with many «firsts».

 In 2018 Stephen Smith received the Edwin Fischer Foundation’s exceptional commemorative award in recognition of his outstanding artistic work for and in Lucerne.